FHIR/sql-on-fhir-v2/input/pagecontent/functional-model.md

  {a: 2, b: 2}]
 ```

-### unionAll
+### The `unionAll` Function

-The `unionAll` function combines rows from different branches of a resource tree by concatenating multiple record sets.
-This function essentially concatinates several collections of records into a single, unified collection, preserving all rows from the input sets.
+`unionAll` combines rows from different branches of a resource tree by concatenating multiple record sets.
+Essentially a concatenation of several collections of records into a single, unified collection while preserving all rows from the input sets.

 ```json
 {